 Although many renters who are smokers may not have even considered that their smoking would have any effect on their neighbors, it is apparently quite common for smoke to drift into neighboring units.
 As a result, other tenants and even their children could be negatively impacted.
 Secondhand smoke can creep into apartments from outside common areas, vents, open windows, and open doors, potentially harming adults and children.
+Health care experts (click here to read more) take caution in treating men and women who are excessive smokers and also suggest them to avoid smoking in public areas, that might impose harm on others' health.

 It has always been legal for California landlords to prohibit smoking, but the new law is designed to give them leverage and serve as a launching platform for new programs to help enforce smoking bans in multifamily housing communities.